 6 Steps to Heal Emotional Scars from Childhood

-Painful experiences that occur throughout your life take shape as emotional scars.
+Painful experiences that occur throughout your life can take root deep down, but it’s important to heal emotional scars.
 For most people, it’s extremely difficult to deal with issues like breakups, divorce, betrayal, humiliation, neglect, and injustice.

 What is certain is that many people haven’t healed from those wounds, so they keep on hurting, trying to mask their pain with superficial bandages.